ankaleh/cybersecurityproject/report.md

 *Description of flaw 3*

 Cottage application doesn't validate any inputs.
 In addition, it has a review feature that allows user send a review via form that is implemented incorrectly.
 The form uses Django's safe template tag that marks a string as not requiring further HTML escaping prior to output.
-That enables an attacker to send malicious scripts to the server.
-In addition, the application saves the reviews in the database and all of them end up on users' browsers.
+That makes it possible to send malicious scripts to the server: the application saves the reviews in the database and fetches all of them when myreservations page is opened.
+All reviews end up on all users' browsers.

 Message function doesn't check if the user is authenticated.
 There are vulnerabilities related to access control, too (see flaw 4), so whoever surfing the Internet is able to send a message.

 *How to fix it*

 Safe tag should be removed.
-All input should be validated .
+All input should be validated.
 All forms should use POST request with Django's CSRF template tag instead of GET request.

 **FLAW 4) Broken Access Control:**
 Web application does not restrict on what authenticated users are allowed to do.
 So, authenticated user may access for example other users' accounts and even modify other users' data or change access rights.